ning-mz/Geographical-ARTeach-APP/README.md

 # Geographical-ARTeach-APP
 The source code COMP208 Geographical AR Teaching Android Application

-Dependences: ARCore, OpenGL3.0, API Level 27
+Dependences: ARCore, OpenGL3.0, Android API Level 27

-There is an ARCore apk for you to install in your virtual device.
+There is an ARCore apk package for you to install in your virtual device.